While the conditions for this program are the same as the "Classic Programme", it offers a more academic background and a larger flexibility:

 |Public or Private High School, room and board, transfers (roundtrip flights + taxes included)|

 |Academic year - Departure from Brussels, Paris, or Geneva||16,495 €|

 |Semester - Departure from Brussels, Paris, or Geneva||12,495 €|

 - All necessary documents for the visa required for the school year

-- High School enrollment for a year or one semester
+- High School enrolment for a year or one semester

-- Supervision throughout the stay from local correspondent
+- Supervision throughout the stay by the local coordinator

 - Homestay accommodation, half-board